ahtaarra/hugo-chalk/README.md

 Most of the theme features have been preserved, except for optional tag-based navigation and theme-specific css for syntax highlighting.
 Demo website: https://chalk-hugo-demo.onrender.com/

+### Erwan's fork of Chalk

+This part is specific to the fork by Erwan, see below for the content of the [oriinal README](https://github.com/ph-ph/chalk).
+This fork implements a few minor additions:

+- Added a "social icon" and related mechanism for mastodon.

+- Addded Disqus' comments (with the option to prevent [the local issue](https://gohugo.io/templates/internal/#conditional-loading-of-disqus-comments)).

+- Added a couple shortcodes for displaying images with custom captions (including links).

+- Added 'licensed under CC BY 4.0' in the footer.

 ## Contents